Today we're going to talk about what is a kneaded eraser, how you take care of it, their price and even how to make your own!

 Aside from erasing, it is also commonly used to add highlights, depending on the pressure, you apply with it.
 So more than erasing, you can also play and experiment with it in your drawings, getting different results than with only your pencils.
 Try it out!

-Since it won’t leave any residues behind, like a normal eraser would, it will last you longer (but not as long as a Tablet Pen Nib) and it has the advantage that won’t leave your workplace dirty, like other erasers would, so that’s another point for kneaded erasers!
+Since it won’t leave any residues behind, as a normal eraser would, it will last you longer (but not as long as a Tablet Pen Nib).
+And it has the advantage that won’t leave your workplace dirty, like other erasers would, so that’s another point for kneaded erasers!

 Using a Kneaded Eraser for Erasing Small Details